 (Open 8am-5pm weekdays)

 - 520 W Gannon Ave., Zebulon (map,directions).
 919-404-8008

 For more information about DMV services, visit NCDOT.gov/DMV.

 The NC General Assembly no longer gives authority for local governments to levy a privilege license tax on businesses, so businesses operating within Knightdale are no longer required to renew or obtain a privilege license.
 The new law took effect July 1st, 2015 after lawmakers passed S.L.
 2014-3/House Bill 1050.

-Thrive in NC, a section of the N.C.
-Department of Commerce, has details on state licenses, permits and regulatory requirements (North Carolina has no single business license covering all requirements).
+The NC Department of Commerce has details on state licenses, permits and regulatory requirements (North Carolina has no single business license covering all requirements).

 Where does my property tax go, and who assesses my property?

 The Wake County Revenue Department is responsible for listing, appraising and assessing all real estate, personal property and registered motor vehicles within Wake County, its 14 municipalities and related service districts.
 Wake County is also charged with the duty of collecting all current and delinquent taxes on this property.
 In addition to property tax, the department oversees the billing and collection of the Prepared Food & Beverage Tax, Rental Vehicle Tax, Room Occupancy Tax, Special Assessments, and various licensing and permits.